imbo/imbo/docs/usage/api.rst

 Adding access control rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Requests using HTTP POST on this resource adds new rules to the given public key.
-The request body should contain an array of resources the group should consist of.
+The request body should contain an array of rules.
+The parameters for a rule must be specified as JSON objects, where the object supports the following fields:

+* ``users``: Defines on which users the public key should have access to the defined resources.
+Either an array of users or the string ``*`` (all users).
+* ``resources``: An array of resources you want the public key to have access to.
+* ``group``: A resource group the public key should have access to.

+.. note:: A rule must contain *either* ``resources`` or ``group``, not both. ``users`` is required.

 .. code-block:: bash